python-semantic-release/python-semantic-release/README.md

 `version_variable` - The filename and variable name of where the version number is stored, e.g.
                      `semantic_release/__init__.py:__version__`.
+`patch_without_tag` - If set to true semantic-release will create a new release even if there is
+                      no tag in any commits since last release.
+Default: false.

 #### Tags
 There are a set of tags used to evaluate the changes from commit messages.
 They can be configured